Ty Dillon: Cup Series

 Dillon began the 2017 season with a crash in the Daytona 500.
-In the next race at Atlanta, he scored a 15th place outing.
-The next week at Las Vegas, he finished in 21st place.
-He followed this up with a 16th place finish at Phoenix, a 22nd place finish at Martinsville, and then a 17th place finish at Texas.
-He followed this finish with a 15th place finish outing at Bristol and then a 26th place finish outing at Richmond.
-At Talladega, Dillon finished a career-best 13th, after avoiding the 'Big One'.
-He followed this finish with a 14th place outing at Kansas.
-This was followed by a 36th place finish at Charlotte.
-Dillon led 27 laps at Dover and was running with the leaders but wrecked in overtime and finished 14th.
-At Daytona, Dillon had the lead with 3 to go but faded to 16th on the final restart.
+In the next race at Atlanta, he scored a 15th-place outing.
+The next week at Las Vegas, he finished in 21st-place.
+He followed this up with a 16th-place finish at Phoenix, a 22nd-place finish at Martinsville, and then a seventeenth place finish at Texas.
+He followed this finish with a fifteenth place finish outing at Bristol and then a 26th-place finish outing at Richmond.
+At Talladega, Dillon finished a career-best thirteenth, after avoiding the "Big One".
+He followed this finish with a fourteenth place outing at Kansas.
+This was followed by a 36th-place finish at Charlotte.
+Dillon led 27 laps at Dover and was running with the leaders but wrecked in overtime and finished fourteenth.
+At Daytona, Dillon had the lead with three to go but faded to sixteenth on the final restart.
 At Kentucky, Dillon finished 33rd.

-In the second part of 2017, Dillon managed to score 8 top-20 finishes including two then career-best finishes of 11th.
+In the second part of 2017, Dillon managed to score eight top-twenty finishes including two then career-best finishes of eleventh.
 He finished 24th in the final points standings.

 After a rough first half of 2018, Dillon managed to avoid several 'big ones' to finish a then career-best sixth place in the Coke Zero Sugar 400 at Daytona.
-This was Dillon's first career top-10 finish in the Cup Series in 71 starts.
+This was Dillon's first career top-ten finish in the Cup Series in 71 starts.